kruthikasriram/Zomato/README.md

-Worked on the zomata data that was given.
+Worked on the zomata data that was given

 Created a new column for STAR RATE using DAX functions